 * Ikoma Wild Camp, Serengeti Wild Camp or Serengeti Wildebeest Camp

-Experience a morning game drive in the Serengeti before heading to the Ngorongoro Conservation Area, which is part of the southern Serengeti ecosystem.
-From December to April, the short-grass plains are typically bustling with wildebeest migration.
-This region is also rich in elephants, various bird species, and resident wildlife.
-After checking in at the lodge, enjoy an afternoon game drive.
+Start your day with an exciting morning game drive in the Serengeti, then make your way to the Ngorongoro Conservation Area, a key part of the southern Serengeti ecosystem.
+Between December and April, the short-grass plains come alive with the migration of wildebeest.
+This area is also home to a variety of elephants, numerous bird species, and local wildlife.
+Once you check in at the lodge, you can look forward to an afternoon game drive.

 Overnight Ngorongoro Wild Camp (with lunch, dinner & breakfast)

-Experience an exhilarating full-day game drive in the Ndutu region.
-Discover a variety of habitats, from swamps and woodlands to soda lakes and the renowned short grass plains of the Serengeti.
-Observe massive herds of wildebeest and zebra as they traverse the landscape, and take advantage of this season to see newborn calves just moments after birth.
-It's also the prime time for thrilling predator encounters!
-The marshes and lakes are teeming with diverse bird species and home to local lion prides, while the open plains are rich with cheetahs, and the wooded ridges offer exciting wildlife viewing opportunities.
+Embark on an exciting full-day game drive in the Ndutu region.
+Explore a range of ecosystems, including swamps, woodlands, soda lakes, and the famous short grass plains of the Serengeti.
+Witness large herds of wildebeest and zebra moving across the terrain, and seize the chance to see newborn calves just after they are born.
+This is also the perfect time for thrilling predator sightings!
+The marshes and lakes are alive with various bird species and local lion prides, while the open plains are abundant with cheetahs, and the wooded ridges provide fantastic wildlife viewing experiences.

 Overnight Ngorongoro Wild Camp (with lunch, dinner & breakfast) or Similar

-This morning, you will venture into the Ngorongoro Crater for an exciting game drive and exploration.
-The crater, with a depth of 600 meters, spans 16 kilometers in diameter and covers an area of 265 square kilometers.
-Experience the breathtaking landscapes and wildlife in this remarkable location, often referred to as the world's eighth wonder.
-Here, you can spot some of Tanzania's rare black rhinos grazing on the crater floor, alongside a diverse array of approximately 20,000 large animals, including lions, cheetahs, elands, zebras, and gazelles.
-Additionally, Makat Soda Lake is a popular spot for observing flamingos and various other bird species.
-In the afternoon, you will drive to Moshi for your overnight accommodation at the hotel.
+This morning, get ready to explore the stunning Ngorongoro Crater on an exhilarating game drive.
+This impressive crater, which reaches a depth of 600 meters and measures 16 kilometers across, covers an expansive area of 265 square kilometers.
+You'll be captivated by the breathtaking scenery and the incredible wildlife that call this place home, often hailed as the eighth wonder of the world.
+Keep your eyes peeled for Tanzania's elusive black rhinos grazing on the crater floor, along with a rich variety of around 20,000 large animals, such as lions, cheetahs, elands, zebras, and gazelles.
+Don't miss the chance to visit Makat Soda Lake, a fantastic location for spotting flamingos and other bird species.
+In the afternoon, you'll head to Moshi for a comfortable overnight stay at your hotel.

 Overnight at the Hotel (with lunch, dinner & breakfast) or Similar

-Experience a relaxed morning before your transfer to Kilimanjaro airport for your return flight.
-If your flight is in the evening, consider exploring our “Add on” day trip activities—contact us to make arrangements.
+Enjoy a leisurely morning before heading to Kilimanjaro airport for your return flight.
+If your flight is scheduled for the evening, think about taking part in our optional day trip activities—reach out to us to set it up.

 Safari Cost Includes